OpenBMB/RepoAgent/README.md

 **🏆 Our goal is to create a super-intelligent doc assistant that saves time and formulate documents for human.**

-# 📚 Features
+# 🪭 Features

-## AI_doc is designed with the following features:

 - **🤖 Automatically detects changes in Git repositories, tracking additions, deletions, and modifications of files.**
 - **📝 Independently analyzes the code structure through AST, generating documents for individual objects.**
+- **🔍 Accurate identification of inter-object invocation relationships, enriching the global perspective of document content.**
 - **📚 Seamlessly replaces Markdown content based on changes, maintaining consistency in documentation.**
-- **📦 Executes multi-threaded concurrent operations, enhancing the efficiency of document generation.**
+- **🕙 Executes multi-threaded concurrent operations, enhancing the efficiency of document generation.**
-- **🔍 Offer a sustainable, automated documentation update method for team collaboration.**
+- **👭 Offer a sustainable, automated documentation update method for team collaboration.**

 # 📦 Installation